 Adi comes of age in Australia.
 As a student he has a foot in both places, but when he marries and becomes a permanent resident his ties to family and village seem to loosen.
 Fifteen years later he returns, and he finds the place both familiar and strange, but also connected in diverse and surprising ways with art and artists of the region and the world.

 The question that arises is what difference this will have on him as an artist living in the present time.
 And what of his relationship to place as he begins to respond to the shadows and concerns of what was hidden from view in the nation’s history that was fabricated and taught to him at school.

 Make the strange familiar, and the familiar strange

 When I came to write this novel I had in mind readers who were Indonesian and non-Indonesian and my aim was to make what was strange familiar and what was familiar strange (to the reader).
 Above all, though, I was interested in the questions: What is an artist?
 What can art do?
 Why does it matter?
 Can it expose us to new ways of connecting with the unfamiliar and the strange, and with the parts of our respective histories that remain hidden or disguise our links to the histories of others?

 I also wondered whether there is a role for all kinds of artists including writers – in a world of disruption, displacement, and the politics of borders, wall building, exclusion and suspicion – to shed light on an imaginative blurring of national borders and boundaries that can show us a plurality of being and cross-cultural connectedness that we have yet to learn to fully recognise and peaceably live alongside.

 About the author

-All photos in this post were supplied by Peter Fullagar.
+All photography in this post is by Annee Lawrence.